cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 ## Backwards Compatibility

-This can be added to any existing protocol without break it on the other side.
+This can be added to any existing protocol without breaking it on the other side.

 ## Forwards Compatibility